-My research focuses on understanding the role of genetic variations in complex diseases ranging from neurological disorders to cancer.
+My research focuses on understanding the role of genetic variations in complex diseases such as neuropsychiatric disorders and cancers.
 The gained insights may shed light onto the mechanisms underlying fundamental biological processes and at the same time open new avenues to diagnose and cure some of the most devastating diseases.
 I pursue these goals by utilizing various cutting-edge technologies and large-scale data analysis.

 1. Role of genetic variations in disease